3 Horticultural Practice

 3.2.4 Manual Removal of Infested Fruit

 Once the larvae are inside, there are no effective treatments other than removal of each infested fruit by hand.
-This technique is worthwhile to backyard orchardist, though, who will notice the frass on the outside that the worm produces from within.
+This technique is worthwhile to backyard gardener, though, who will notice the frass on the outside that the worm produces from within.
 By removing and destroying infested fruit as soon as it is discovered, he will destroy the larvae before they leave the fruit and thus cut down the codling moth population in his yard.

 In this context, destroying the fruit means treating it in such a way that the larvae in it do not reproduce.
 Composting fruit is insufficient because larvae can survive unless the compost "cooks" at a high temperature through and through.
-Backyard orchardists should, if they wish, eat any infested fruit that is ripe enough because processing it dooms the worm within, but this does not mean that infested fruit may be left on the tree from the time it is noticed until it is ripe.
+Backyard gardeners should, if they wish, eat any infested fruit that is ripe enough because processing it dooms the worm within, but this does not mean that infested fruit may be left on the tree from the time it is noticed until it is ripe.
 Such a delay would allow the worm time to escape.
-Instead, the infested fruit -- ripe or unripe -- should be removed from the tree, and fruit not destined to be consumed should, where permitted, be hauled off the premises and immediately incinerated or landfilled as is the case with municpal garbage.
+Instead, the infested fruit -- ripe or unripe -- should be removed from the tree, and fruit not destined to be consumed should, where permitted, be hauled off the premises and immediately incinerated or landfilled as is the case with municipal garbage.

 Infested fruit may be fed to livestock.
-Free ranging poultry consume several insect pests of apples although they are more effective against those that spend time on the ground such as plum curculios do.
+Free ranging poultry consume several insect pests of apples although they are more effective against those that spend time on the ground such as plum curculios (Conotrachelus nenuphar) do.
 Presumably, chickens will catch the occasional codling moth larvae as the worms escape from fallen fruit.

 3.2.6 Disposal of Falls